Interoperability & Network

 - Mounted to the container or pod

-- Referenced in the DSH Portal configuration
+- Referenced in Kadeck configuration

 The exact mounting path depends on the orchestration platform (Kubernetes, OpenShift, etc.).